benson890610/Javascript-annual_rate_calculator/README.md

 # Javascript annual rate calculator

-Live preview on
+Live preview on this <a href="https://igordjurdjicsite.online/projects/loan/">link</a>

-Compare app with online < href="www.webmath.com/simpleinterest.html">www.webmath.com</a>
+Compare app with online loan calculator on <a href="www.webmath.com/simpleinterest.html">www.webmath.com</a>